 - Adjustable Cutting Diameter and Tension – If you want more control over how you cut branches, pruners with adjustable ranges are a good choice.
 Some models have dual adjustment mechanisms that let you change both the cutting diameter and the blade tension.

 - Lightweight – You need lightweight shears that allow you to reach above your head without straining or exhausting you after finishing just one plant.
-Find a pair that matches your own strength and agility.
+Find a pair that matches your strength and agility.

 - Spring Loaded Cutting Mechanism – This allows you to gain and retain greater leverage over branches.
-It is also easier to cut with them than with just my own hand strength.
+It is also easier to cut with them than with just my hand strength.

 There are many good pruning shears on the market to prune trees with.
 Finding the right ones for you is a matter of personal choice.